EchterAlsFake/Porn_Fetch/README.md

 - Error messages (The full Python traceback)
 - Variables and the values in it
 - The lines of code, in which the error happened
+- Your PC name (although I don't care about it, and I don't need it.)

 > Sentry will NOT collect any user specific information or system information!